Fort Caroline: Fort Caroline (1564–1565)

 The Spanish destroyed Fort Caroline and built their own fort on the same site.
 In April 1568, Dominique de Gourgues led a French force which attacked, captured and burned the fort.
 He then slaughtered the Spanish prisoners in revenge for the 1565 massacre.
 The Spanish rebuilt, but permanently abandoned the fort the following year.
 The exact location of the fort is not known.

 Free Black population at Fort Caroline

 When the Spanish conquistador Pedro Menéndez, who had black crew members in his fleet, founded St. Augustine in 1565, he wrote that his settlers had been preceded by free Africans in the French settlement at Fort Caroline.
+The fort also employed Black slave labor.
 Together, Fort Caroline and the St. Augustine area represent some of the earliest points of history for the Black (and Black Catholic) community of what would become the United States.

 Reproductions of Fort Caroline and speculation

 The original site of Fort de la Caroline has never been determined, but it is believed to have been located near the present-day Fort Caroline National Memorial.
 The National Park Service constructed an outdoor exhibit of the original fort in 1964, but it was destroyed by Hurricane Dora in the same year.
 Today, the second replica, a near full-scale "interpretive model" of the original Fort de la Caroline, also constructed and maintained by the National Park Service, illustrates the modest defenses upon which the 16th-century French colonists depended.